Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Introduction

-When $\mathcal{A}^{-1}$, $\mathcal{C}$ and $\mathcal{C}_{1}$ are not simultaneous diagonalizable, optimal contraction rates can not be obtained by employing similar methods developed for the simultaneous diagonalizable case.
+When $\mathcal{A}^{-1}$, $\mathcal{C}$ and $\Sigma$ are not simultaneous diagonalizable, optimal contraction rates cannot be obtained by employing similar methods developed for the simultaneous diagonalizable case.
 Concerning this case, theories about partial differential equation (PDE) have been employed to obtain nearly optimal convergence rates in \cite{Agapiou2013IP} by using precision operators.
 Using properties of the hypoelliptic operators, Kekkonen et al \cite{Kekkonen2016IP} obtain nearly optimal convergence rates for Bayesian inversion with hypoelliptic operators.
-Recently, Math\'{e} \cite{Mathe2018arXiv} studies the posterior consistency for non-commuting operators by employing the ideas of link conditions originating from classical regularization method in Hilbert scales.
+Recently, Math\'{e} \cite{Mathe2018arXiv} studies the posterior consistency for non-commuting operators under low-smoothness assumptions by employing the ideas of link conditions originating from classical regularization method in Hilbert scales.
 Besides these studies, to the best of our knowledge, there are little investigations of the posterior consistency for the non-simultaneous diagonalizable case.
 In order to achieve the optimal contraction rates, the regularity of the true solution should be known in the above mentioned investigations.
-Hence, how to generalize the empirical Bayes procedure developed for the simpler simultaneous diagonalizable case to the non-diagonal case is crucial for the applicability of the posterior consistent theory.
+Hence, as discussed in the last part of \cite{Agapiou2013IP}, how to generalize the empirical Bayes procedure developed for the simultaneous diagonalizable case to the non-diagonal case is crucial for the applicability of the posterior consistent theory.